TheKliko/klikos-modloader/readme.md

 Set up different mod profiles and seamlessly switch between them through the modloader menu, use mod priorities to make sure your mods are applied in the right order.

 <h3>Rich Presence</h3>
-Replace Roblox's default rich presence to show the game you are playing within Roblox, along with the time spent within that game.
+Replace Roblox's default rich presence to show more details.
+Including the game name and time spent within games.

 <h3>Studio Support</h3>
-Kliko's modloader is not only available for the Roblox Player client, it can also be used to add your favourite mods to Roblox Studio.
+Kliko's modloader is available for both the Roblox Player client and Roblox Studio.